rohshall/tiger/README.md

 The details of cat's semantic checking are different from that of tiger.

-1. `if then` has value
+1. var/type/function name can't be the same.
-2. function declaration must be ordered.
+2. code can't define function recursively.